joluet/joluet.github.io/source/_posts/2014-07-07-rxjava-retrofit.md

 ---

 ## Example
-At WunderCar our backend provides a pure REST API as communication interface for the mobile clients.
-For the Android app we decided to use Retrofit as communication client since it provides a very easy and clean way to communicate with REST interfaces.
+At [WunderCar](http://www.wundercar.org) our backend provides a pure REST API as communication interface for the mobile clients.
+For the Android app we decided to use [Retrofit](http://square.github.io/retrofit/) as communication client since it provides a very easy and clean way to communicate with REST interfaces.
 Due to our architecture we often have to chain api calls.
 For example we need to fetch the user state after the user has been successfully logged in.
-Using callbacks, this can lead to ugly nested calls:
+Using callbacks, this can lead to ugly nested method calls:

 ```java
 api.login(new Callback<ResponseBody>() {